slapd−bdb, slapd−hdb — Berkeley DB backends to slapd

 contain the DNs of every entry in the database.
 If set

-to a smaller value than the cachesize
+to a smaller value than the cachesize it will be

-silently increased to equal the cachesize
+silently increased to equal the cachesize.
+The default

 value is 0 which means unlimited, i.e. the DN cache